phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 The notation is a list of divergence-event indices for each of our population pairs.
 In my case, all three pairs have a unique index, and so all three diverged at their own event (the 3-divergence model).
-The output also includes the cumulative posterior probability so that you can easily evaluate credible sets.
+The output also includes the cumulative posterior probability so you can easily evaluate credible sets.
 It also shows the prior probability and Bayes factor (``bf``).
 The Bayes factor is the factor by which the posterior odds of the model has changed from our prior odds.